seinecle/blog/_posts/2023-05-25-optimizing-speed-of-pairwise-comparisons.md

 ➡ *Goal*

-Using [OpenAlex data](https://openalex.org/), I retrieve **20 million** journal articles, resulting in a **65Gb json file**.
+Using [OpenAlex data](https://openalex.org/), I retrieved **20 million** journal articles, resulting in a **65Gb json file**.
-Extracting the journal name and author ids, this resulted in a list where each entry is a journal with all the authors who published in it.
+Extracting the journal name and author ids for each article, this resulted in a list where each entry is a journal with all the authors who published in it.
 There are **200,000 journals** and with the list of their authors this fills a **0.9Gb file**.

 Now the goal is to compute the **similarity between each pair of journals**, "similarity" being measured as the number of authors that jointly published in both.